 * Track and Field

-LUNCHTIME INTRAMURALS will also be an option for students throughout the year.
-Kick ball, swamp ball, and soccer are some of the sports we will be organizing.
-The TERRY FOX RUN and JUMP ROPE FOR HEART are some other fabulous programs that we will take part in.
+LUNCHTIME INTRAMURALS may also be an option for students throughout the year.
+Kick ball, swamp ball, and soccer are some of the sports we may be organizing.
+The TERRY FOX RUN and JUMP ROPE FOR HEART are some other fabulous programs that we may take part in.
 These activities have yet to be decided.

-Mrs. McNair will be teaching P.E three times a week in the gym, while I will be organizing physical activities 2-3 times per week with the students in the classroom or outside.
+Mrs. McNair will be teaching P.E three times a week in the gym or outside, while I will be organizing physical activities 2-3 times per week with the students in the classroom or outside.

 Students will continue to expand the concepts of painting, printmaking, sketching, drawing, and weaving.
 Many projects will be integrated with the various themes we are studying in other subject areas.